Kcnarf/d3-voronoi-map-tween/README.md

 }
 ```

-By default, we consider the starting and ending Voronoï maps having the same clipping polygon.
-If this is not the case, this API should be used to provide the clipping polygon interpolator, which must be a function ƒ with a float parameter in [0, 1] where:
+By default, we consider the starting and ending Voronoï maps having the same clipping polygon (thus, the default clip interpolator interpolates nothing ;-).
+When the clipping polygon evolves, this API should be used to provide the clipping polygon interpolator, which must be a function ƒ accepting a float parameter in `[0, 1]` where:

-- ƒ(0) returns the starting clipping polygon
+- `ƒ(0)` returns the starting clipping polygon
-- ƒ(1) returns the ending clipping polygon
+- `ƒ(1)` returns the ending clipping polygon
-- otherwise returns an intermediate polygon inbetween the satrting and ending polygon
+- else returns an intermediate polygon inbetween the satrting and ending polygon for any other value within `]0,1[`

 As a simple first example, if the starting and ending clipping polygons are squares of different sizes, the clipping polygon may look like: